 Plywood is used in a seismic retrofit in four different ways.
 The following is a description of how seismic retrofitting uses these four ways to seismically retrofit a house.

 The plywood is then nailed into the 2×4 blocks at the bottom of the plywood which have in turn bolted the house to the foundation.
 The point of concern when using the nailed blocking method is that the blocks can split which can make a seismic retrofit ineffective.

 Stapled Blocking Method

 This method of bolting the house to the foundation as part of a seismic retrofit is identical to the nailed blocking method except staples are used to attach the plywood blocks to the foundation as shown in Diagram 5.
-This way of retrofitting a house is party because of a report published by the American Plywood Association states: “Staples provide a method for developing high design shear values while still using 2 inch nominal framing.
-The small diameter of the staple legs is not as apt to cause splitting- of the framing as are large diameter nails.
-For this reason, using this option in your seismic retrofit is a good option.
+This way of retrofitting a house is partly because of a report published by the American Plywood Association states: “Staples provide a method for developing high design shear values while still using 2-inch nominal framing.”
+The small diameter of the staple legs is not as apt to cause splitting of the framing as are large diameter nails.
+For this reason, this is a good option for your seismic retrofit.

 3. Reverse Blocking Method

 Diagram 3 shows a cripple wall that has been seismically retrofitted into a shear wall made with reverse blocking.
 The reverse blocking method is quite effective in homes that need a seismic retrofit, and which have wide mudsills.
 In this method of retrofitting and bolting a house to the foundation, the 2×4 reverse block is nailed to the plywood before the plywood and 2x4s are installed on the cripple wall.
 Please note that the house bolts and the shear transfer ties are not shown in the drawings below.